Possible 'N Sync reunion overshadows nominees at Video Music Awards

-NEW YORK MTV's annual Video Music Awards, to be presented on Sunday, are known for delivering surprises, and rumours of an on-stage reunion of 1990s boy band 'N Sync are overshadowing who will take the top honours.
+NEW YORK MTV's annual Video Music Awards, to be presented on Sunday, are known for delivering surprises, and rumors of an on-stage reunion of 1990s boy band 'N Sync are overshadowing who will take the top honors.

 In the past week, media outlets and social media platforms have been full of talk of a reunion of 'N Sync, which has not performed since 2002.

-The band has fuelled the fire by setting up its first official Twitter account over the weekend with the tweet "Mic check, mic check one.. two... is this thing on?!"
+The band has fueled the fire by setting up its first official Twitter account over the weekend with the tweet "Mic check, mic check one.. two... is this thing on?!"

 But individual band members Justin Timberlake, JC Chasez, Lance Bass, Joey Fatone and Chris Kirkpatrick have stayed quiet.